bmourino/ch359/2-ML/README.md

 Once the models are trained, we will analyze the model performance and explain why the featurization approach is good or not for band gap prediction.
 Through this project, you will gain practical experience in using machine learning to solve real-world problems in materials science.

 ## How to run it
+* The structures are provided in `.cif` files.
+You need to convert them to `.xyz` files first with the python script provided in the `structures_preprocessing` folder.

 * Most of the scripts are in Python language.
-Every week, we need to fill the scripts in one subfolder of the `machine_learning` folder and finish one section of the jupyter notebook `utils/analysis.ipynb`.
+Every week, you need to fill the scripts in one subfolder of the `machine_learning` folder and finish the corresponding section in the jupyter notebook `utils/analysis.ipynb`.

 * All the data you will need are provided in the `data` folder.